makerdiary/nrf52840-m2-devkit/docs/nrf5-sdk/examples/ble-blinky.md

 cd ./examples/nrf5-sdk/ble_app_blinky/armgcc
 ```

-Run `make merge` to build the application and merge the Softdevice:
+Run `make merge` to build the application and merge with the Softdevice:

 ``` sh
 make merge